Pointifix/EvictionToolkit/README.md

 Two Mindustry mods which add various PVP enhancements.

+Zip the folders and move them to to mod folder to use them

 ## Better Resource, Energy and Schematics Display

 adds 3 tables to the HUD, a better core item display which also displays the rate of change per second, a global power production and storage display and